 - Beef roast – a chuck roast is my go-to for the best cut of meat for a pot roast meal because it has just the right amount of marbling to produce super tender cooked meat.

-- Onion & garlic – together add so much flavor here, especially after they get a quick sauté in the pan you sear the roast.
+- Onion & garlic – add so much flavor here, especially after they get a quick sauté in the pan you sear the roast.

 How to make this recipe step by step